heptarch/heptarch.github.io/drafts/demon.md

 The largest is pursued by a flock of smaller; it savages one then another in flickering whips of light, and ingests them before they can heal.
-Twelve smaller planetoids break off and dance in jagged, unpredictable vectors to form an icosahedral trap.
+Twelve break off from the flock and dance in jagged, unpredictable vectors to form an icosahedral trap around the largest.
 With a ritual slowness, they converge, folding up space around their quarry; like a letter sealed and despatched for delivery to the future.